DD

 20220427 175212 2

-Its present name (since 1955 vintage) is a combination of the names of two properties, Clos L’Église Clinet and Domaine de Clinet.
+This property's name (since 1955 vintage) combines the names of two properties, Clos L’Église Clinet and Domaine de Clinet.
 It lies on the plateau, north of the church and next to the cemetery.
-The soil is a blend of gravel, clay and sand on the surface, while the subsoil consists of clay mixed with "crasse de fer".
+The soil is a blend of gravel, clay, and sand on the surface, while the subsoil consists of clay mixed with "crasse de fer".

 Meeting Denis Durantou was always a great pleasure, and I have met him many times since my first visit in September 1985.
 He was a magician and an incredibly gifted winemaker with his way of doing things.
-He told me that he always has utilized traditional winemaking without modern tweaks.
-F.i. he didn't use malolactic fermentation in barrels - he says he would get the same flavours every year by using this vinification method.
+He told me that he has always utilized traditional winemaking without modern tweaks.
+F.i. didn't use malolactic fermentation in barrels; he says he would get the same flavors yearly by using this vinification method.
 He utilized a short fermentation period (15 days) at 26 degrees C. Denis Durantou died in May 2020.

 -----